ryanq47/CS-EXTC2-NTP/README.md

 ## Extension Fields

-Both the Payload Retrieveal, and the Beacon Loop have their own set of extension fields
+All the extension fields used in the project.

 ### Base Packet Format: